hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_details.md

 * CASE 2: All of the MATCHED Patient resources are already linked to the same Person -> a new Link is created between the new Patient and that Person and is set to MATCHED.

-* CASE 3: The MATCHED Patient resources link to more than one Person -> Mark all links as POSSIBLE_MATCHED.
+* CASE 3: The MATCHED Patient resources link to more than one Person -> Mark all links as POSSIBLE_MATCH.
 All other Person resources are marked as POSSIBLE_DUPLICATE of this first Person.
 These duplicates are manually reviewed later and either merged or marked as NO_MATCH and the system will no longer consider them as a POSSIBLE_DUPLICATE going forward.
 POSSIBLE_DUPLICATE is the only link type that can have a Person as both the source and target of the link.

 * CASE 4: Only POSSIBLE_MATCH outcomes -> In this case, empi-link records are created with POSSIBLE_MATCH outcome and await manual assignment to either NO_MATCH or MATCHED.
 Person resources are not changed.